Anca Pop: Personal life

 She lived in an apartment in Bucharest.
 She was passionated by spirituality and she searched for inspiration in Peru, India and Thailand.
 She came out as bisexual on a TV show named Totul pentru dragoste, and she had an open relationship with a girl named Fraga.

 Death

-The singer died on December 16, 2018, after she lost control of her car for unknown reasons and the car plunged into the Danube river, near the commune Svinița, while she was heading to her parents' home.
+She died on 16 December 2018.
+She was 34 at the time of her death.
+The singer died after she lost control of her car for unknown reasons and the car plunged into the Danube river, near the commune Svinița, while she was heading to her parents' home.
 Three divers, helped by military of the emergency authorities, were involved in the recovery of the body.
 The funeral took place on December 20, 2018, on the Danube's shore, in the commune of Sviniţa, being the artist's wish to be buried as close to the place of death.